thinkjs/en.thinkjs.org/3.0/relation_model.md

 }, ...]
 ```

-If the data in the associated table needs to be paged query, it can be done via the [model.setRelation](/doc/3.0/relation_model.html#toc-d7a) method.
+If the data in the association table needs to be paged query, it can be done via the [model.setRelation](/doc/3.0/relation_model.html#toc-d7a) method.

 #### Many to many